colugomusic/dope/README.md

 For `remote-path` dependencies, equivalent to `--reinstall`

 ### --reinstall (name)
 Can be given multiple times to reinstall specific dependencies.
-This basically skips the initial `find_package()` check when processing the dependency and acts as if the check failed.
+This is similar to `--dep` except it skips the initial `find_package()` check when processing the dependency and acts as if the check failed.

 `--reinstall *` will reinstall all dependencies.